-Digital, on-line collaboration tools really made it into the headlines during 2020.
+Digital, online collaboration tools really made it into the headlines in 2020.
 As always, the low hanging fruits get the most attention and among them are tools like Zoom and Teams, allowing people to interact with voice and video in very convenient ways.

 But there are other needs to collaborate to manage intellectual property for buildings and assets.
 This could be around design, project execution and construction data.

 Over the years the AEC industry has been collaborating in the same way business has been conducted.
 There has also been a lot of work put into the ideas of BIM.
 For more than 5 years the industry has been evolving around the understanding and adoption of BIM levels in digital AEC.
 While BIM level 0 and level 1 are low and partial collaboration, BIM level 2 means full collaboration and BIM level 3 will be about full integration.
 BIM level 3 has been identified as the final goal for the construction sector.

 The bad news is that moving from level 2 to level 3 is not a small step.
 Why is this?
 We can see many reasons including:

 - The integrated data set should be able to manage fine-grained information, not just documents but to some extent, it will have to deal with documents.

 - The scope of the data should be extended beyond classic BIM extending to data in earlier phases as well as data relevant to late stages like asset/facility management, IoT data, feedback etc.

 - The integrated data set requires consolidation of different data sets, as many software tools from many processes provide and use data.